AlexandreBrown/G1-Playground/README.md

 ### Safety checklist (non-negotiable for first runs)

 1. **Hang the robot from an overhead gantry or strap.** The `AnkleSwingPolicy` ramps to zero pose, which from a standing posture means the robot collapses to a crouch and falls.
 Standing self-balance is not implemented in this repo.
-2. **Wireless controller E-stop within reach.** Know which button it is before you start.
+2. **Wireless controller and E-stop within reach.** Know which button it is before you start.
 3. **Clear area.** No people, no objects, no cables in reach of the robot.
 4. **Charged battery.** Low battery causes erratic behavior under load.
 5. **Body-only first.** Default to `num_motors=29`.
 Do not attempt `num_motors=43` (Dex3 hands) until body-only is solid.